 Wasilla sits in a borough by the name of the Matanuska-Susitna Borough (Mat-Su for short or just ‘The Valley’ for folks in this region).
 It’s about size of West Virginia with a total population of about 100K (7% of the total state population).
 To get your mind around that number, if you flew every single one of us to Columbus, Ohio we’d all fit inside the Buckeye’s home stadium.
 Being that Wasilla is so close to Anchorage, you can’t really talk about living here without also talking about Anchorage.
 After all, many, many people living in Wasilla and our companion city, Palmer, work in Anchorage.
 Apart from being the state’s population center, the Municipality of Anchorage is geographically larger than Rhode Island and takes roughly two hours to traverse in light traffic when you hit all the lights green.
 It sports a population just shy of 300K.
 When combined, this region makes up roughly half of the state’s entire population.

 I think the most remarkable thing about the whole routine trip, from the perspective of someone living outside (yes, we bloody call you outsiders), is that I bought some Navel Oranges for $2.59/lb.
 If I don’t miss my guess (Because I found it on USDA website), the national average is closer to $1.50/lb.
 A similar cost difference is true for apples, onions, berries, and bread.
 It’s true that living in urban Alaska is more expensive than elsewhere, but not horrible – no worse than living inside a big city.
 At least not as far as consumer goods are concerned.
-Sunday, I’ll probably roll down to the Verizon store, and sign a two year contract so I can upgrade to an iPhone 7, which runs about the same as anywhere else in the country.
+[Update] Yesterday I went down to the Verizon store and bought a new iPhone 12 and set up the 3rd of our children with their first phone.
+The prices we pay here are exactly the same as anywhere else in the country.

-Next Up: What’s winter like?
+Next Up: What’s the weather like?